slatedocs/slate/source/includes/_testing.md

 ### Sending Payments

-* +401000000000 - When you add a contact with this number, the cntact will always fail the mobile money registration checks, and therefore payments sent to this number will always fail.
+* **+80000000000** - When you add a contact with this number, the contact will always fail the mobile money registration checks, and therefore payments sent to this number will always fail.
-* +401XXXXXXXXX - All other numbers in the format +401XXXXXXXXX will pass the name checks only if the contact name is "John Doe".
+* **+800XXXXXXXX** - All other numbers in the format +800XXXXXXXX will pass the name checks only if the contact name is "John Doe".
 So, set the name to "John Doe" to test the effect of a successful name check, or set it to something else to test the effect of a failed name check.
-* Subsequently, all BXC payments to numbers with format +401XXXXXXXXX and name "John Doe", (except 401000000000) will succeed, if the amount is greater than or equal to 10 and less than or equal to 5,000,000 BXC.
+* Subsequently, all BXC payments to numbers with format +800XXXXXXXX and name "John Doe", (except +80000000000) will succeed, if the amount is greater than or equal to 10 and less than or equal to 5,000,000 BXC.

+**Note**: Make sure you have enough BXC credit on your account.
+Use [https://app.beyonic.com/testing/](https://app.beyonic.com/testing/) to update your BXC credit.

-### Recieving Payments
+### Receiving Payments

-* +401000000000 - If you request a payment from this number, it will always fail with the "Cancelled By User" error.
+* **+80000000000** - If you request a payment from this number, it will always fail with the "Cancelled By User" error.
 Use this to simulate a user cancelling or rejecting your payment request.
-* +401000000001 - If you request a payment from this number, it will always expire.
+* **+80000000009** - If you request a payment from this number, it will always expire.
 Use this to simulate a user ignoring your payment request by doing nothing and letting it expire.
-* +401XXXXXXXXX - All other numbers in this format will complete successfully.
+* **+800XXXXXXXX** - All other numbers in this format will complete successfully.
 Use this to test successful payment request scenarios.

 **Note**: Make sure you have enough BXC credit on your account.
 Use [https://app.beyonic.com/testing/](https://app.beyonic.com/testing/) to update your BXC credit.